25 Freelance Writer Website Examples to Help Create Yours & Get Clients

 The most common approach for displaying projects on your portfolio page is using thumbnails and creating separate case study pages for each.
 This way the portfolio page is still easy to overview, not cluttered up with the details of each project.

 It’s best to use big, visually appealing thumbnails that will make people want to click through.
-You can use simple block colours with the text overlays showing the project title, or go with images instead.
+You can use simple block colors with the text overlays showing the project title, or go with images instead.

 For images, using photos of the finished product (if it’s physical) or screenshots and mockups (if it’s online), is recommended.
 Just make sure that any image you include is good quality.